Ineentho/hub-server/README.md

 [![Channel Server](https://img.shields.io/badge/opidio-channel--server-lightgray.svg?style=flat-square)](https://github.com/opidio/channel-server)
 [![Android Client](https://img.shields.io/badge/opidio-android--client-lightgray.svg?style=flat-square)](https://github.com/opidio/android-client)

-The hub serveraggregates multiple channel servers and provides an API for clients (such as the Android client) to list all channels from one place.
+The hub server aggregates multiple channel servers and provides an API for clients (such as the Android client) to list all channels from one place.
 The hub server is also the one responsible for handling user data.

-Opidio hub server

 ## A note on docker